slightlyskepticalpotat/stonktrack/CONFIG.md

 reverse - Whether to reverse the default ascending sort order.
 True is recommended for most sorting keys.

+focus - Whether to show the "focus" tab at the bottom that focuses on a specific investment.
+True is recommended.

 prices - Currency that the prices are displayed in.
 Most of the ISO 4217 codes should work, but anything other than USD will be converted at market rates.

 ### Optional